Imágenes de páginas

 Bridgman and Oliver Caswall, described in "American Notes."
 It has even suggested itself to us that God allowed two such unhappy little ones to be upon the stage of life at the same time that they might together feel their way into intelligence.
 The practical lesson to us all is to be thankful for our senses, educate them to perfection, learn all we can by means of them, and use them for the glory of God.
 Ye who have eyes, observe the handiwork of your Maker, consider his marvellous works, and read constantly in his word.
 Eyes are not sent to aid us in regarding vanity, or to flash with the glances of passion, but to weep for sin, and to be lifted in gratitude to the Redeemer God.
 Ye who have ears, hear the word of God with attention and grateful obedience.
 Such delicate organs are not intended to pollute the mind with the hearing of lascivious or idle talk, but to edify the soul with holy instruction.
 Ye who have tongues, sing unto the Lord, and speak well of his name.
 Let those who are fluent consecrate their utterance unto the Lord, proclaiming to all around them the gospel of Jesus; and let all, whether old or young, endeavour to sing the praises of God, ay, and to sing them well too; let the voice be cultivated, so that public worship in the department of song may be rendered to the Lord in the best and most harmonious manner.
 Surely it cannot be right that the devil and the flesh should have the best music.
 No, let us give eye and ear and tongue to him who in his bounty gave to us these precious boons, and in his tenderness has preserved to us the use of them.

-John Ploughman on others.
+John Ploughman on Mothers.

 C. H. S.

-OST men are what their mothers made them.
-The father is away from home all day, and has not half the influence over the children that the mother has.
+OST men are what their mothers made them. away from home all day, and has not half the influence over the children that the mother has.
 The cow has most to do with the calf.
 If a ragged colt grows into a good horse, we know who it is that combed him.
 A mother is therefore a very responsible woman, even though she may be the poorest in the land, for the bad or the good of her boys and girls very much depends upon her.
 Just as she bends the twigs the trees will grow.
 As is the gardener such is the garden, as is the wife such is the family.
 Samuel's mother made him a little coat every year, but she had done a deal for him before that: Samuel would not have been Samuel if Hannah had not been Hannah.
 We shall never see a better set of men till the mothers are better.
 We must have Sarahs and Rebekahs before we shall see Isaacs and Jacobs.
 Grace does not run in the blood, but we generally find that the Timothies have mothers of a godly sort.

 Little children give their mothers the headache, but if she lets them have their own way, when they grow up to be great children they will give her the heartache.
 Foolish fondness spoils many, and letting faults alone spoils more.
 Gardens that are never weeded will grow very little worth gathering; all watering and no hoeing will make a bad crop.
 A child may have too much of its mother's love, and in the long run it may turn out that it had too little.
 Soft-hearted mothers rear softheaded children; they hurt them for life because they are afraid of